Angels beat Astros 7-2 for 5th straight W; Marisnick plunked

 TRAINER’S ROOM

-Astros: Rogelio Armenteros came up from Triple-A Round Rock before the game and threw four innings of two-hit ball as Houston attempts to patch together the final two spots in a rotation damaged by injuries and inconsistency.

-Angels: Trout hopes to return Wednesday, but accepts the importance of caution.
+Angels: Trout hopes to return Wednesday.
 Brian Goodwin came off the injured list after missing nine games with a bruised wrist and went 2 for 4 while replacing Trout in center.

 UP NEXT

-Gerrit Cole (9-5, 3.23 ERA), the Newport Beach native who graduated from nearby Orange Lutheran High School, takes the mound for Houston against an opener and Félix Peña (7-2, 4.32 ERA), who threw the final seven innings of the Angels’ combined no-hitter last week.
+Gerrit Cole (9-5, 3.23 ERA), the Newport Beach native who graduated from nearby Orange Lutheran High School, pitches for Houston against an opener and Félix Peña (7-2, 4.32 ERA), who threw the final seven innings of the Angels’ combined no-hitter last week.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports